 - Management teams work best when each individual has a clearly defined role and responsibilities.

 Try to establish the right culture for the management team

 - A business-like culture can make the team more effective, but may not suit individuals who prefer the social aspects.

 - The key to success is to stay focused on the organisation’s objectives rather than individuals’ own pet issues and personal agendas.

 - Ensure that you are in touch with the community you serve.
-For example, through representatives on the management team.
+For example, by having representatives on the management team.